whatsinport

 • the magnificent Kilkenny Castle

 • Waterford City is the home of Waterford Crystal, a lifestyle product of exquisite craftsmanship.
-A visit to the House of Crystal visitor centre includes an opportunity to choose from the world's largest selection of Waterford Crystal.
+A visit to the House of Crystal visitor center includes an opportunity to choose from the world's largest selection of Waterford Crystal.
 The factory tour offers first hand access to all areas of traditional crystal production.

 Train schedules to Kilkenny.